Year of creation:2017

 The sculptor, Alexander Taratynov (1956), originates from Russia and today lives in Castle Strijthagen (ArtLand) near Maastricht in the South of the Netherlands.
 Possibly his most famous bronze monument is “De Nachtwacht” at the Rembrandtplein in Amsterdam.
 His monumental statutes and other works of art can be found both in the Netherlands and in private collections and public spaces all over Europe.

-High water in the IJssel river.
-A very Dutch installation.
+High water in the IJssel river, resulting in a very Dutch installation of the sculpture